notweuz/FNF-OSEngine/README.md

 # Friday Night Funkin' - OS Engine - Modded Psych Engine

+## IMPORTANT NOTE:

+I need help with making good wikis.
+So if you can, ping me in [my discord server](https://discord.gg/5vEHTRjNck) if you wanna help me.

 ## Installation:
 You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.